 8. They have hinged glass.
 “This feature offers convenience when it comes to cleaning the glass,” said James of Acme Brick.
 “It also gives the homeowner an option to leave the glass panel open for ventilation and still have security with the doors being locked.”

 9. Any door hardware will work.
-These Elite Entries doors accept standard door hardware to eliminate the need for custom or hard to find locks and latches.
+The Love That Door units accept standard door hardware to eliminate the need for custom or hard to find locks and latches.
 However, they require longer screws due to their thickness.